docker/docs/userguide.md

 >     simply place the CA certificate at
 >     /etc/docker/certs.d/dtr.yourdomain.com/ca.crt

-## Pulling images
+## Pull images

 You can retrieve an image with the
 [`docker pull` command](https://docs.docker.com/reference/commandline/run),
 or you can retrieve an image and run Docker to build the container with the [`docker run`command](https://docs.docker.com/reference/commandline/run).

-To retrieve an image from Docker Trusted Registry and then run Docker to build the container, add the needed info to `docker run`:
+To retrieve an image from the Trusted Registry and then run Docker to build the container, add the needed info to `docker run`:

         $ docker run dtr.yourdomain.com/yourusername/hello-mine